revbayes/revbayes.github.io/developer/tutorial/tutorial.md

         ├── data/
         ├── scripts/
         ├── figures/
-        └── new_tutorial.md</font> <-- main text of tutorial
+        └── index.md</font> <-- main text of tutorial
 </pre>

 Specifically, your new RevBayes tutorial should be placed in its own directory (e.g. `new_tutorial`) under the `tutorials` directory of the root website repository.
-The main text of the tutorial should be written in a Markdown file with a short, *unique* name (e.g. `new_tutorial.md`).
+The main text of the tutorial should be written in a Markdown file named `index.md` (although any unique name will work).
 If the tutorial uses additional data, scripts or image files they should be stored in the subdirectories `data`, `scripts` and `figures` respectively.
 Your tutorial can include additional pages or other files, but the above basic components are used in integrating your tutorial with the rest of the website.

 {% subsection Writing tutorial front matter %}